 In addition, the firm provides a detailed blog, online documentation, and a support site that has many useful articles and tips for doing everything from migrating your old contacts list over to Mailfence – to articles about security features and implementation on the platform.

 We found the resource to be comprehensive and certainly appears to be enough to give most free users the information they need to use the service.

 Mailfence is a solid and easy-to-use email provider that is ideal for beginners.
-Encryption is solid, and because it is browser-based, there is no need to download any software.
-The firm’s commitment to privacy - which involves donating 15% of its Pro account proceeds to Electronic Frontier Foundation and European Digital Rights - is commendable.
+Encryption is strong, and because it is browser-based, there is no need to download any software.
+The firm’s commitment to privacy – which involves donating 15% of its Pro account proceeds to Electronic Frontier Foundation and European Digital Rights – is also commendable.

 The main difference between Mailfence and many of its competitors is that it offers an ideal one-stop alternative to Gmail, Google Calendar, and Google Docs.
-Its end-to-end encrypted email solution is integrated into a suite with numerous features; Mailfence Contacts, Mailfence Docs, Mailfence Calendar, and Mailfence Groups.
+Its end-to-end encrypted email solution is integrated into a suite with numerous features; Mailfence Contacts, Mailfence Docs, Mailfence Calendar, Mailfence Chat, and Mailfence Groups.
 This is great for anybody de-Googling who wants secure emailing without giving up all the other Google Suite features they are used to having.

 For free, this email provider is useful.
 Although, it is rather limited in features compared to the paid plans.
 For anybody looking for an easy-to-use email client that is feature rich and has a minimal learning curve, however, the paid for plans can definitely be recommended.

 Your comment has been sent to the queue.
 It will appear shortly.